basement-io/heroku-env-check/README.md

 1. Make sure that you have a `.env.development` file in the root of you project
 2. If some of the varialbles in the `.env.development` are optional, you can create a file called `.env.optional`, variables listed in there will not make the script to fail
+3. Just add this buildpack before any buildpack that might depend on the varialbles being checked

 ## Examples